Financial Services Finance Reference Data Updated 2026-05-31

 BEN options are available for trading across multiple expirations.

-3 BEN Volatility Profile
+3 BEN Implied Volatility & IV Rank

 BEN implied volatility reflects interest rate sensitivity and credit cycle dynamics.
 IV spikes during financial stress events and Fed policy shifts.